joelgutierrez/instagram/README.md

 - [x] on user log out, new pages are not created
 - [x] error warning is displayed if the user leaves any of the textboxes empty when trying to sign up or login
 - [ ] autolayout
+- [ ] show error message when user tries to access camera when not available

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.